General Convex Agreement with Near-Optimal Communication

+Moreover, if $B$ is $\ba$-friendly, then all honest parties output the same encoding $z^\star$, and either all honest parties output $m^\star = \bot$ or there exists an $L$-bit message $m$ such that (i) $z^\star$ is the encoding of $m$ and (ii) every honest virtual party in $B$ outputs $m^\star \in \{m,\bot\}$.

-Moreover, if $\Pi_{\ba}$ achieves $\ba$ in $B$, there is an $L$-bit message $m$ such that every honest virtual party in $B$ outputs $m^\star \in \{m, \bot\}$.
-If, in addition, $B$ contains at least $n_B/2$ honest parties, and all honest parties in $B$ hold tuples appearing most often for the same $z$ encoding $m$, all honest parties in $B$ output $m^\star := m$. \end{lemma} \begin{proof} We first discuss the round complexity guarantees, regardless of the number of byzantine virtual parties involved.
+If, in addition, there is an $L$-bit message $m$ such that all honest parties in $B$ hold tuples appearing most often for the same encoding $z$, where $z$ is the Merkle root obtained from $\rs.\encode(m)$, then all honest parties in $B$ output $m^\star := m$. \end{lemma} \begin{proof} We first discuss the round complexity guarantees, regardless of the number of byzantine virtual parties involved.
 The honest virtual parties in $B$ start the first execution of $\Pi_{\ba}$, and, as $\Pi_{\ba}$ is Extra-Corruptions-Safe, regardless of whether an output is obtained by round $\roundcost_{n_B}(\Pi_{\ba})$ or not, the execution of $\Pi_{\ba}$ is halted.
-This is followed by one more round of communication, hence all honest virtual parties complete the execution of $\reconstructFromShares^L$ at the end of round $1 + \roundcost_{n_B}(\Pi_{\ba})$.
-The output format follows directly from the protocol's description.
+This is followed by one more round of communication, hence all honest virtual parties complete the execution of $\reconstructFromShares^L$ at the end of round $1 + \roundcost_{n_B}(\Pi_{\ba}) = \bigO(n_B)$.

 Next, we discuss the communication complexity, also regardless of the number of byzantine virtual parties involved.
 The honest virtual parties in $B$ run a $\Pi_{\ba}$ invocation on $O(\kappa)$-sized inputs.
 As $\Pi_{\ba}$ is Extra-Corruptions-Safe, this leads to $\bitcost_{\kappa, n_B}(\Pi_{\ba})$ bits of communication.
 Next, as each tuple consists of $\bigO(\kappa + L / n_B + \kappa \log n_B)$ bits, the tuples' distribution takes up to $\bigO(L n_B + \kappa n_B^2 \log n_B)$ bits in total.
-Consequently, honest virtual parties in $B$ send up to $\bigO(L n_B + \kappa n_B^2 \log n_B) + \bitcost_{\kappa, n_B}(\Pi_{\ba})$ bits.
+Consequently, honest virtual parties in $B$ send up to $\bigO(L n_B + \kappa n_B^2 \log n_B) + \bitcost_{\kappa, n_B}(\Pi_{\ba}) = \bigO(L n_B + \kappa n_B^2 \log n_B)$ bits.